moodle-an-hochschulen/moodle-readmetemplate/README.md

 As the plugin creator, we manage the translation into german for our own local needs on AMOS.
 Please contribute your translation into all other languages in AMOS where they will be reviewed by the official language pack maintainers for Moodle.

+==OR==

+This plugin does not contain any strings which are visible to a Moodle student / teacher and it can't be translated on AMOS as it is not published in the Moodle plugins repository.
+In our point of view, translating this plugin is not necessary.

 Right-to-left support
 ---------------------